Robert-Walker0/Triangle-Calculator/README.md

 Please note that this version is behind the Lua version in some user friendly input aspects but it is still usable.
 It is the same version as I wrote in college, so that's why.

-## Licensing

-This project is licensed under the MIT License.

 ## Contributing

 Contributers are always welcome here!
 Please feel free to submit a pull request or open an issue on this project.